Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 Our Fair Trade business is very much like a garden – it needs constant attention – and the flowers never look exactly like it did on the seed packet!

-The story of South Africa has not been a good story for a long, long time and the people and businesses thrive in spite of (at times) overwhelming political catastrophes.
+The story of South Africa has not been a good story for a long, long time and yet, the people and businesses survive in spite of our government.

 Right now, our unemployment rate is the highest in the world, and our youth unemployment is creeping towards 70%.